-A statement citing the beginning and ending dates of the Residence's fiscal year; and
+A statement citing the beginning and ending dates of the Residence's fiscal year;

-Policies and procedures designed to ensure a safe environment for all Residents.
+Policies and procedures designed to ensure a safe environment for all Residents;

+Policies and procedures regarding the training of Clinical Professionals and Personal Care Staff about all aspects of a program for safe and appropriate operation of any device used for lifting a Resident assessed to require such assistance to ensure the safe transfer of Residents;

+Policies and procedures regarding the training and certification of Clinical Professionals and Personal Care Staff in cardiopulmonary resuscitation (CPR), and the use of an automated external defibrillator (AED);

+Policies and procedures for when cardiopulmonary resuscitation, and automated external defibrillation will each be rendered to a Resident;

+Policies and procedures regarding the storage and usage of naloxone and epinephrine;

+Policies and procedures regarding the proper use, administration, and maintenance of oxygen, including safety protocols;

+Policies and procedures regarding smoking on the Residence’s premises and in the Residents’ Units;

+Emergency response procedures for all Residents; and

+Other information EOAI deems necessary.

-Applications for renewal Certification must also include a statement that the data required by 651 CMR 12.04(13), information documenting all substantial changes to the operating plan prior to the effective date, and all other information required by EOEA, have been submitted.
+Applications for Certification renewal must also include a statement that the data required by 651 CMR 12.04(14), information documenting all substantial changes to the operating plan prior to the effective date, and all other information required by EOAI, have been submitted.